bsstahl/BienOblige/docs/use-cases.md

 * **Add Exception** - A client system or subsystem can indicate that a ActionItem has an exception
   * Should include a required exception note
+  * Examples:
+    * ActionItem not completed within a certain time frame of the due date
+    * A request was made to modify an ActionItem in an invalid way
+      * This type of exception is a result of the eventually-consistent nature of the system.
+See [Eventual Consistency](https://fosstodon.org/@Bsstahl/109406977184136386).
 * **Resolve Exception** - A client system or subsystem can indicate that an exception has been resolved
   * Should include a required resolution note